-Note: It should work with any Mercurial version, but there are sometimes incompatible changes to the command line interface which break Weblate.
+Note: It should work with any Mercurial version, but there are sometimes incompatible changes to the command-line interface which breaks Weblate integration.

-See Accessing repositories for information how to access different kind of repositories.
+See Accessing repositories for info on how to access different kinds of repositories.

 1.11.6 Subversion